 To Prepare the Eggplant:

 Place the parchment paper across a few cookie sheets and place the sliced eggplant on top of the parchment paper.
 Sprinkle them with salt and then turn them over and sprinkle the other side with salt.
 Let them sit for about 30 minutes.
 Heat the oven to 450 degrees F so that when the eggplant is done “sweating”, the oven will be pre-heated.
-After the eggplant has “sweated”, use paper towels to press on the eggplant to squeeze the liquids out of the eggplant and to make sure that the eggplant is not too salty.
+After the eggplant has “sweated”, rinse the eggplant with water and place the eggplant back on the parchment paper on the cookie sheets.
+Place paper towels on top of the eggplant.
+Use a cookie sheet to press on the eggplant to squeeze the liquids out of the eggplant.
 Press them on both sides.
 Remove the eggplant from the cookie sheets, throw out the parchment paper, and replace it with new parchment paper.
 Layer the eggplant on the parchment covered cookie sheets, and place in the oven for about 15 to 20 minutes; the eggplant slices should be lightly browned and soft.
 Once the eggplant slices have become lightly browned, remove them from the oven and let them cool.
 Lower the oven to 350 degrees F.

 To Prepare the Béchamel Sauce: